remotion-dev/remotion/packages/docs/docs/troubleshooting/background-image.md

 ---
 image: /generated/articles-docs-troubleshooting-background-image.png
 sidebar_label: Flickering with background-image
-title: Flickering when using background-image
+title: Flickering when using background-image or mask-image
 crumb: "Common mistakes"
 ---